MISP/misp-website/_posts/2020-10-08-Event-Reports.md

     ![Editor hints tags](../assets/images/misp/blog/event-reports/cm-hints-tag.gif)

 ## Summary
-With the support of events built-in in MISP, a new kind of knowledge can be used.
+With the support of reports built-in in MISP, a new kind of knowledge can be used.
 Classical threat intelligence reports, malware analysis articles or even something of a completely different taste can be shared along with the actionable data.

-*Event reports* also offers a wide range of new possibilities that were not doable efficiently before.
-For example, Counter analysis on cases can be explained, resolution steps and recommendations can be supplied and complete articles can be included inside an *event*.
+*Event reports* also offer a wide range of new possibilities that were not doable efficiently before.
+For example, Counter analysis on cases can be explained, resolution steps and recommendations can be supplied, and complete articles can be included inside an *event*.

 Furthermore, it opens the door for new ways to create information in MISP.
-We could imagine doing it the other way around by extracting IoCs, threat actors and so on directly from the report.
+In the future, we could imagine doing it the other way around by extracting IoCs, threat actors and so on directly from the report.